aosabook/500lines/modeller/chapter.md

 #### Moving the Camera
 There are two camera controls available in this project.
 In this project, we accomplish camera motion by tranforming the scene.
 In other words, the camera is at a fixed location and the camera controls actually move the scene instead of moving the camera.
 The camera is placed at `[0, 0, -15]` and faces the origin.
-In a different implementation, we could move the camera instead of the scene.
+In a different implementation, we could change the perspective matrix to effectively move the camera instead of the scene.
 This design decision has very little impact on the rest of the project.
-(TODO: I don't really know why this way is better...)
+We move the scene instead of the camera because it is the standard practise.
 There are two types of interaction with the scene: rotation and translation.

 ##### Rotation via a Trackball